‘Magic’ Self Saucing Lemon Pudding

 This is one for lemon lovers!
 An intensely flavoured self saucing lemon pudding (AKA lemon delicious!) that magically separates into two layers – one fluffy sponge, one tangy lemon sauce.
-Quick and super easy to make with only 5 main ingredients – no eggs needed!
+Quick and super easy to make with only 5 main ingredients – and no eggs needed!

 I love lemon season here in Western Australia.
 We have a young lemon tree in our garden, but while we wait for it to (hopefully) start producing fruit there are often lemons left in front of houses with a note on – ‘Free Lemons!’.